 Harmful Effects of Honey Farming on the Health of the Bees

-Many vegans are also avoiding hone because of the commercial farming of honey, which is harmful to the bees.
+Vegans are also avoiding honey because of the commercial farming of honey, which is harmful to the bees.

 The main function of honey is the provision of a carbohydrate source to the bees.
 It’s also the source of antioxidants, amino acids, and natural antibiotics for the bees.

 At the same time, the bees will store and consume honey over winter because the honey production drops in winter.
 The honey is the bees’ source of energy and sustenance in winter.